Remuneration of the CEO

 In 2023, the maximum level of remuneration available in the short-term incentive system was, accounting for Metsä Group’s EBIT multiplier, 75% of the fixed annual salary.
 The reward was based on Metsä Board’s operating result (50% weighting) and the strategic targets defined by the Board of Directors, including sustainability targets (50% weighting) as well as the realisation of Metsä Group’s EBIT multiplier.
 The short-term incentive of EUR 84,509 based on performance in 2023 was paid to the CEO in March 2024.

 The reward for the performance period 2021–2023 regarding the performance share plan 2020–2024 was based on the development of Metsä Board Group’s (50%) and Metsä Group’s (50%) return on capital employed (ROCE, %), as determined by the Board of Directors.
 Minimum levels had also been set for the operating result and equity ratio.
 The realisation of the performance period 2021–2023 was 100% based on which the CEO received 62,673 Metsä Board Corporation’s series B shares in March 2024.
 The long-term incentive paid to the CEO regarding the performance period 2021–2023 was EUR 866,967 in total.
-The reward of the CEO (including both shares and cash) can be 270% of the CEO’s annual base salary at the maximum.
+The incentive of the CEO (including both shares and cash) can be 270% of the CEO’s annual base salary at the maximum.
 The reward payment is followed by an approximately two-year restriction period during which the CEO is not entitled to transfer or dispose of the shares received.